vuestorefront/shopware-pwa/docs/guide/CMS.md

 If you are familiar with Nuxt.js you will probably recognize directories like `/pages`, `/components` or `/assets`.
 These files serve as a blueprint for your theme.

 There is one directory named `/cms`.
-The internal structure of that directory is closely resembles the structure followed in the Shopware cure.
+The internal structure of that directory is closely resembles the structure followed in the Shopware core.
 Sections, blocks and elements are located in their resepective directories and you will have an easy time understanding it if you know Shopware and its CMS.
 Take a look into the different directories to get familiar with the structure.

 ::: tip MENTAL GLUE
 Naming convention dictates the `cms/[section|element|block]/[component-type].vue` scheme for all CMS components.
 :::

-#### Resolving
+### Resolving

-Recall [what Showpare responds](#block) to your application when calling the API.
+Remember the API response when requesting a CMS page on the [`store-api/v1/pwa/page`](#block) endpoint from further above?
 It provides a `type` parameter for every section, block and element like `"text-hero"` or `"product-listing"`.
 Now we need to translate this to our components.
-It's no more than a mapping inside the `cmsMap.json` file.
-The app will take care of the rest.
+It's no more than a mapping in the `cmsMap.json` file within your `cms` directory.
+The CMS resolving will take care of the rest.

 :::details cmsMap.json